v-rajagt/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

   [Defender/AllowRealtimeMonitoring CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowrealtimemonitoring)

-- **Behavior monitoring**: **Enable** turns on Defender checks for certain known patterns of suspicious activity on devices.
+- **Behavior monitoring**: **Enable** turns on behavior monitoring, and checks for certain known patterns of suspicious activity on devices.
 Users can't turn behavior monitoring off.
 When set to **Not configured** (default), Intune doesn't touch this setting, and leaves it as-is.
 By default, the OS turns on Behavior Monitoring, and allows users to change it.

   Intune doesn't turn off this feature.
 To disable it, use a custom URI.